karlseguin/garnish/readme.md

 config.Route("users").Get("/user/:id").Upstream("test")
 ```

 All routes must have a unique name.
-Paths support parameters in the form of `:name`, which will be exposed via the `*gc.Request`'s `Param` method.
+Paths support parameters in the form of `:name`, which will be exposed via the `*garnish.Request`'s `Param` method.
 Paths can also end with a wildcard `*`, which acts as a prefix match.

 - `Upstream(name string)` - The name of the upstream to send this request to
 - `Get(path string)` - The path for a GET method